section-engineering-education/engineering-education/articles/how-to-setup-and-ssh-into-an-ubuntu1804-server-on-aws/index.md

-# How To Setup and SSH into an Ubuntu 18.04 server on AWS
+# How To Setup and SSH into an Ubuntu 18.04 Virtual Machine on AWS

 ## Introduction